fufuok/utils/DOC.md

 func SplitHostPort(hostPort string) (host, port string)
 ```

-SplitHostPort separates host and port\.
-If the port is not valid\, it returns the entire input as host\, and it doesn't check the validity of the host\.
-Unlike net\.SplitHostPort\, but per RFC 3986\, it requires ports to be numeric\.
+SplitHostPort separates host and port.
+If the port is not valid, it returns the entire input as host, and it doesn't check the validity of the host.
+Unlike net.SplitHostPort, but per RFC 3986, it requires ports to be numeric.

 ## func Str2Bytes